pgroenbaek/dbtracks-stf-profiles/README.md

 These track profiles enable use of the superelevation feature in Open Rails together with Norbert Rieger's DBTracks.

-If you want to generate track pieces to place in a route you are better off using the DPP profiles provided by Norbert with Dynatrax.
+If you want to generate track pieces to place within a route you are better off using the DPP profiles provided by Norbert with Dynatrax.

 ## Installation